Automatic identification system: Deployment history

 At the simplest level, AIS operates between pairs of radio transceivers, one of which is always on a vessel.
-The other may be on a vessel, on-shore (terrestrial), or on a satellite.
+The other may be on a vessel, on-shore, or on a satellite.
 Respectively, these represent ship to ship, ship to shore, and ship to satellite operation and follow in that order.

 Vessel-based AIS transceivers

 The 2002 IMO SOLAS Agreement included a mandate that required most vessels over 300GT on international voyages to fit a Class A type AIS transceiver.
 This was the first mandate for the use of AIS equipment and affected approximately 100,000 vessels.

 In 2006, the AIS standards committee published the Class B type AIS transceiver specification, designed to enable a simpler and lower-cost AIS device.
 Low-cost Class B transceivers became available in the same year triggering mandate adoptions by numerous countries and making large-scale installation of AIS devices on vessels of all sizes commercially viable.